 Overall, given the success of the Activa thus far, and with the improved package of the new Honda Activa 125, it looks like Honda will once again claim significant ground over its competitors, and win the hearts of more demanding, younger consumers.

-We would like to know what you think of our Honda Activa 125 Review.
+We would like to know what you think of our Activa 125.
 So, please comment below to let us know if we missed something and what you have to say about it.

 - HONDA ACTIVA 125